tejaswinit131/NYC_TRIP_DATA/README.md

 SQLite3
 Matplotlib
 Seaborn

-You can install the required packages using pip:
+I install the required packages using pip install

-pip install pandas requests tqdm matplotlib seaborn sqlite3
+[pip install pandas requests tqdm matplotlib seaborn sqlite3]

 Project Structure
 The project contains the following scripts:

-data_extraction.py:

-Extracts taxi trip data for the year 2019.
-Downloads and saves parquet files from a given source. data_processing.py:
+EXTRACTION PART:

+NYC_TRIP_DATA_EXTRACTION.ipynb
+I Extracted taxi trip data for the year 2019 for three months .i tried to do for a year and also for six months but i get Fatal error:[ The Python kernel is unresponsive.] i tried to solve it i did following steps and the steps are:
+1]restart cluster
+2]incresed cluster size
+3]Optimize Code

+I reviewed code for any inefficient operations, such as unnecessary loops, large data processing in memory, or operations that could be optimized. used Spark's built-in functions and capabilities for distributed processing to handle large datasets more efficiently. i extracted data for a year but i get error in processing part because of large datasets. thus i extracted only 3 months parquet files and copied in databricks catlog .

+PROCESSING PART:

+NYC_TRIP_DATA_PROCESSING.ipynb

-Processes the extracted data.
+Processed the extracted data.
-Cleans and transforms the data for analysis.
+apllied transformation like Cleans and transforms the data for analysis.
-Handles large datasets efficiently. data_loading.py:
+Handles large datasets efficiently.

+LOADING PART:
-Loads the processed data into a SQLite database.
-Creates necessary tables and indexes. data_analysis.py:
+i write the scrips for loading processed data into a SQLite database. also created necessary tables and indexes.

-Generates visualizations and insights from the processed data.
-Includes charts for peak hours of taxi usage, effects of passenger count on fare, and usage trends over the year.

-nyc-taxi-data-processing
-Run the data extraction script: python data_extraction.py

-Run the data processing script: python data_processing.py

-Load the processed data into SQLite: python data_loading.py

-Generate visualizations:
-python data_analysis.py
-Data Analysis
-This project includes visualizations to analyze:

-Peak Hours for Taxi Usage: Identifies the hours with the highest taxi trip frequency.
-Effect of Passenger Count on Trip Fare: Examines how the number of passengers affects the trip fare.
-Trends in Taxi Usage Over the Year: Analyzes taxi usage trends throughout the year.
+after loading part my system doesn't support. so i only write the codes for analysis but i haven't cheaked it . so please also consider the analysis part.

+ANALYASIS PART:
+NYC_TRIP_DATA_ANALYSIS.ipynb